bobbyno/ruby_drills/README.md

 Challenges in Ruby Drills focus on a specific method.
 Answers typically consist of a single line.
 Your objective is to complete the drill with ease and joy, without consulting any external documentation.
 At first, you will most likely find this kind of practice neither easy nor joyful.
 Code on.
 Practice for a few days until your knowledge of these methods becomes automatic.
 Doing so will make your day to day programming more enjoyable by freeing up your mind to focus on higher-level, higher-value complexities than the syntax of the language.

+## Getting Started

+Ruby Drills will eventually be released as a gem.
+While the project is in "open secret" mode, run it using bundler:

+    git clone git@github.com:bobbyno/ruby_drills.git
+    cd ruby_drills
+    bundle install
+    bundle exec bin/ruby_drills

+Drills run in the command line.
+You answer questions in drills using a REPL.
+This practice has the benefit of preparing you for developing at the REPL, a useful technique for trying out langauge features or algorithms.

+Start by choosing an available drill from the menu.
+The Enumerable drill currently has the most content, so start there.

 ## Example

-A drill for the `Enumerable#zip` method could consist of the following:
+A drill session for the `Enumerable#zip` method might consist of the following:

     We have two arrays:
     a: [4, 5, 6]